POOJASREE-B/BLENDED_LEARNING_Implementation-of-Linear-and-Polynomial-Regression-Models-for-Predicting-Car-Prices/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+1. **Data Collection**:
+   - Import essential libraries such as pandas, numpy, sklearn, matplotlib, and seaborn.
-1. Load the dataset
+   - Load the dataset using `pandas.read_csv()`.

+2. **Data Preparation**:
+   - Address any missing values in the dataset.
+   - Select key features for training the models.
-2. Split the data into training and testing dataset
+   - Split the data into training and testing sets using `train_test_split()`.

+3. **Linear Regression**:
-3. Train a Linear Regression Model
+   - Initialize a Linear Regression model using sklearn.
+   - Train the model on the training data with the `.fit()` method.
+   - Use the model to predict values for the test set with `.predict()`.
+   - Evaluate performance using metrics like Mean Squared Error (MSE) and R² score.

+4. **Polynomial Regression**:
+   - Generate polynomial features using `PolynomialFeatures` from sklearn.
-4. Train a Polynomial Regression model
+   - Train a Linear Regression model on the transformed polynomial dataset.
+   - Make predictions and assess the model's performance similarly to the Linear Regression approach.

+5. **Visualization**:
+   - Plot regression lines for both Linear and Polynomial models.
-5. Visualize the result
+   - Visualize residuals to analyze the models' performance.
 ## Program:
 ```
 /*